scds/intro-python/lessons/lesson5.md

 ## Function Arguments

 We can pass data into functions as arguments.
-Inside the function, these arguments are assigned as a variable which you can use in your code.
+Inside the function, these arguments are assigned to a variable which you can use in your code.

 <div class="code-example" markdown="1">